 A Basic Guide On How To Dye Leather – Step By Step

-Have you ever wondered how leather artisans get those bright colors or how the dark blacks and light browns come about?
-The answer, of course, is dye.
-If you are a hobbyist or even a professional leather artisan, dyeing leather may be something new.
-It is a process and you will need to practice, but this guide should help you on your way.
+Have you ever wondered how leather craftsmen get such bright colors or how dark black and light brown come about?
+The answer is of course dye.
+If you are a hobbyist or even a professional leather crafter, dyeing leather may be something new.
+It’s a process and you need to practice, but Cheap Air Tickets‘ guide will help you in the process.
 Here is a basic guide on how to dye leather.

 Step One: Don’t Dye your skin

 Leather is skin.
 You are about to dye the skin of another animal.
 That being stated, you do not want to have your skin dyed.
 Put some gloves on (latex is best) and have a few to spare just in case you rip through them.
 While it may be a bit tiresome to change out gloves throughout the process, in the long run it saves a lot of soap and frustration.